It’s February, and if you already feel a little guilty about the New Year’s Resolutions you’ve let slip, you are not

 Take care of your mental health.

 Everyone gets sad sometimes, especially when isolated during the pandemic.
 But we are at greater risk for heart disease if we stay that way for long.
-Reach out to friends or family for support when you’re feeling down or isolated, especially if you are isolated to protect yourself from Covid-19.
+Reach out to friends or family for support when you’re feeling down or isolated, especially if you are isolated to protect yourself from COVID-19.
 If your state of mind doesn’t improve after two weeks, call your Johnson Memorial Hospital physician.
 We’re here for you no matter what your health needs!

 Not everyone can start improving their heart’s health with vigorous exercise, but we all can take these steps to protect this vital organ.